data-88e/textbook/content/.ipynb_checkpoints/intro-checkpoint.md

 # Data 88: Economic Models

+Economics is in the world around us, and so is Data Science!
+It's in our every day lives.
+As we connect Data Science with Economics, we will be exploring real life datasets to illustrate how Economics concepts are shaped and how decisions lead to real-life impacts.
 This is a textbook developed for UC Berkeley's course Data 88: Economic Models.
-[Data 88](https://d8a-88.github.io) is a generic course listing for Data 8 connector courses.
+[Data 88](https://ds-connectors.github.io) is a generic course listing for Data 8 connector courses.

 ## Course Description